dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 ## Reassign Intune device-based conditional access policies for EAS clients

-If you have configured Exchange ActiveSync (EAS) settings as part of an Exchange Online policy in the Intune classic portal, you need to create a second conditional access policy in the Azure portal.
+If you have configured Exchange ActiveSync settings as part of an Exchange Online policy in the Intune classic portal, you need to create a second conditional access policy in the Azure portal.

 1. Go to [Conditional access in the Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies), and sign in with your credentials.